zcashe/cse15l-lab-reports/lab5.md

 # Part 2 - Reflection

 In the second half of the quarter I learned a lot about using the command line.
 The bash scripting and java command processes are very interesting, although
-I do really structure remembering the bash syntax.
+I do really struggle remembering the bash syntax.
 However I recognize the use and how important it can be for creating and running scripts.
 Using the java debugger is also something I learned how to do and it seems really useful especially for when I have long complicated code and need to understand what all the variables are doing.
+Overall I feel as though I learned a lot of this quarter and want to learn even more.